work with me

 Often described as a rest practice, Yoga Nidra is translated as “Yogic Sleep. ” This means the the body moves towards a deeply relaxed, sleep-like state while awareness remains awake.
 The wisdom of deeper layers of consciousness can be perceieved while the mind is relaxed, offering much therapeutic potential.

-In the Classical Style, these techniques retain their roots in ancient Tantra but have been adapted to be suitable as a standalone practice for all levels of experience and do not require any specialized knowledge.
+In the Classical style, these techniques retain their roots in ancient Tantra but have been adapted to be suitable as a standalone practice for all levels of experience and do not require any specialized knowledge.
+Yoga Nidra is practiced entirely lying down, with no movement involved.

-I teach Classical Yoga Nidra, which means that practice moves systematically through eight stages: settling the body and establishing an intention (called a Sankalpa), awareness of outside sounds, rotating awareness around the physical body, breath awareness, cultivating opposite feelings and sensations, visualizing symbols, a guided journey or other visualization, and observing Chittakash (the mindspace) and returning to presence.
+I teach Classical Yoga Nidra, which means that practice moves systematically through eight stages: settling the body and establishing an intention (called a Sankalpa), awareness of outside sounds, rotating awareness around the physical body, breath awareness, cultivating opposite feelings and sensations, visualizing symbols, a guided journey or other visualization, and observing Chittakash (the mindspace) and then returning to an alert state.